shshemi/tabiew/README.md

 # Tabiew

 Tabiew is a lightweight, terminal-based application designed to help view and query CSV files directly in your terminal.
-It utilizes Polar data frames and its querying engine to perform complex data manipulations without the need for a database system.

 ![Image Alt text](/images/screenshot.png "Screenshot")